 How do you study?
 More importantly, how do you know that the way in which you’re studying is effective—that is, that you’re learning what you need to learn to improve your GMAT score?
 Read on!

-In the first part of this series, we discussed how to get started: setting up your timeframe, picking out your materials, and so on.
+In the first part of this series, we discussed how to get started with your GMAT study plan: setting up your timeframe, picking out your materials, and so on.
 (If you haven’t read it yet, please do so before you continue here!)
 In today’s installment, we’ll talk about how to study and make progress over the actual length of your study timeframe.

 HOW Do I Learn?